 A: Future use will depend on who the future owner is, and which areas these owners will permit to be open to the public, and the owners' capabilities.
 If the Corps retains a presence at USAF, it will operate for flood mitigation, but not for navigation.
-Other owners or co-owners would operate according to pertinent regulations (State, Federal, Local).
+Other owners or co-owners would operate according to pertinent state, federal or local regulations.